untitaker/hyperlink/README.md

 # hyperlink

-Very fast link checker for CI.
+Very fast link checker for static sites.

 * Supports traversing file-system paths only, no arbitrary URLs.

   * No support for the [`<base>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag.

   * No support for external links.
 It does not know how to speak HTTP.

-* Does not parse/validate anchors *yet*.

 * Does not honor `robots.txt`.
 A broken link is still broken for users even if not indexed by Google.